mfroute/halouma.github.io/index.md

 We also trained models on the data that predict the normalised, weighted average for both hit rate and threshold.
 Our goal was to check whether a significant coefficient was associated to certain parameters such as the party of the state.
 No such coefficient was found, and large p-values did not allow us to conclude anything.

 ## Our first observations
-Oops.
+Well...
 Apparently there is a significant difference according to our statistical tests.
 But it's not obvious!
 How can we sharpen our study?
 The election results we used are state-wide.
 As they cover a very large population and a very large number of counties, they average and homogenize the results !
 For example, a **blue county within a red state will distort our correlation study**.
-In order to have more accurate results and more representative percentages of the population in each county, we will study blue counties VS red counties, and we will use the results **county by county**.
+In order to have more accurate results and more representative percentages of the population in each county, we will study blue counties vs red counties, and we will analyze the results **county by county**.

 # Let's take a closer look !
 ## Texas counties: <span style="color:Navy">blue</span> and <span style="color:Maroon">red</span> repartition